NuevoFoundation/workshops/content/english/java-basics/activity-1.md

 ### 1. Let the Program Speak!

-Let’s try to print `Hello World` out by typing `System.out.print("Hello World");`
+Let’s try to write a program that says `Hello World` out by typing the line of code `System.out.print("Hello World");`

-As you might have guessed, the program prints out whatever you typed in the parenthesis.
+The program prints out whatever you typed in the parenthesis of `System.out.print(`.
 And, each line of code ends with `;`.

 After, add more statements to print numbers by putting numbers in the parenthesis (i.e. `System.out.print(2020)`) or a symbol by putting one symbol between 2 single quotes `'` (i.e. `System.out.print('@')`).